 Thurs., 4/30-Sun., 5/3, all day (call time TBA) ~ Music Department trip to Williamsburg, VA!

 Thurs., 5/7, 7:00pm (call time TBA) ~ Spring Concert I in the Theatre

 [Chamber Choir rehearses each Monday and Thursday from 2:30-3:10 in the Choir Room, unless otherwise announced.]

 (After each rehearsal, I will post the activity from that session, so those who were absent can learn what they missed for the next time we meet, and so those who were present can review as needed.
 Once we learn part of a piece, you are expected to know it for the next rehearsal!
 If you were absent when we learned something, you are expected to be familiar with what you missed by the next rehearsal.
-Cozy up to a piano and get it done.
-If you do not play keys, learn (a basic knowledge is definitely doable), and in the meantime, please utilize the resources around you.
-We have many fine keys players in the Department, and you can always ask one of the teachers for help as well.)
+You are expected to be familiar enough with the keyboard to rehearse on your own.
+Please utilize the resources around you!)

 Be prepared at every rehearsal with your folder, music, and a pencil!